geon/flup/readme.md

 * Switch makePiecesFall to use breadth-first.
 * Pieces in the column above an exploding piece should fall immediately, not after the whole chain is gone.
 * Add a time limit to the piece-dropping.
 5 seconds initially, and shrinking by a second per minute?
 After that, the piece will drop automatically whereever the dropper is at the moment.
-* Add actual multiplayer. keyboard sharing is enough as a first step.
 * Add punishments (extra pieces added from below) to opponents when the player scores multiple chains.
 * Add a start and game over/winner screen.
 * Add music with varying stress levels depending on how close you are to losing.